nixworks/public/news/2003/07/5/README.md

 ##### 2003 invasion of Iraq
 ### [ 2003 occupation of Iraq: 7 newly US-trained Iraqi policemen are killed and at least 13 are wounded by an explosion while they are marching from training school in Ramadi.
 The American forces overseeing the rebuilding of Iraq's infrastructure, who gave their blessing to the march taking place, blames loyalists to Saddam Hussein; some people on the scene blame U.S. forces.
 It is the first attack on Iraqis collaborating with the invading coalition forces, as opposed to on the forces themselves. ](/news/2003/07/5/2003-occupation-of-iraq-7-newly-us-trained-iraqi-policemen-are-killed-and-at-least-13-are-wounded-by-an-explosion-while-they-are-marching.md)
-_Context: police, Ramadi, Iraq, explosion, Saddam Hussein, 2003 invasion of Iraq_
+_Context: police, Ramadi, Iraq, Saddam Hussein, explosion, 2003 invasion of Iraq_

 ##### Taiwan
 ### [ Taiwan is the last territory to be declared free of SARS by the World Health Organization, after 20 days with no new cases reported. ](/news/2003/07/5/taiwan-is-the-last-territory-to-be-declared-free-of-sars-by-the-world-health-organization-after-20-days-with-no-new-cases-reported.md)
-_Context: SARS, Taiwan, World Health Organization_
+_Context: Taiwan, World Health Organization, SARS_

 ##### Tung Chee-hwa
 ### [ In response to 500,000-strong protests earlier in the week, Tung Chee-hwa, Chief Executive of Hong Kong, announces that controversial provisions that are alleged capable of limiting civil liberties in Hong Kong Basic Law Article 23 will be rewritten. ](/news/2003/07/5/in-response-to-500-000-strong-protests-earlier-in-the-week-tung-chee-hwa-chief-executive-of-hong-kong-announces-that-controversial-provi.md)
-_Context: Tung Chee-hwa, Basic Law, Hong Kong Basic Law Article 23, Hong Kong_
+_Context: Hong Kong Basic Law Article 23, Basic Law, Hong Kong, Tung Chee-hwa_

 ## [Previous Day...](/news/2003/07/4/index.md)